 Impact Austin’s funding cycle runs from July 1 of the current year to June 30 of the following year.
 In each funding year, we collect member contributions through December and early in January announce the exact amount of money to be available in the funding year.
 We solicit proposals in the fall, evaluate them January through May and award the grants in June.
 We do not accept grant requests past our submission deadlines.

-Starting in 2015, we will pilot a new type of grant, a catalyst grant, which provides funds for strengthening or growing a nonprofit organization in order to improve its future performance, impact and sustainability.
-In 2015 the pilot catalyst grant is for $50,000.
+In 2015, we piloted a new type of grant, a catalyst grant, which provides funds for strengthening or growing a nonprofit organization in order to improve its future performance, impact and sustainability.
+In 2016, Impact Austin will again award a $50,000 catalyst grant.
 Eligibility is limited to nonprofits who have achieved Impact Austin’s grant finalist stage in a prior year.

 Nonprofit organizations may apply for only one type of grant per year.

 For instructions for our next program grant cycle visit: